umar178/Lead-Scrapping-Website/google-maps-scraper/README.md

 Note: Keep in mind that because the application starts a headless browser it requires CPU and memory.
 Use an appropriate kubernetes cluster

-## Telemetry

-Anonymous usage statistics are collected for debug and improvement reasons.
-You can opt out by setting the env variable `DISABLE_TELEMETRY=1`

 ## Perfomance